-The Zap Band button can be used to set the size and center of the bounding box in X and Y from the position of the rubber band in the top Zap window.
+The Rubberband button can be used to set the size and center of the bounding box in X and Y from the position of the rubber band in the top Zap or Slicer window with a rubber band.
+For a Slicer window, the position of the rubber band in the viewing plane is transformed to coordinates in the volume to obtain the minimum and maximum X and Y coordinates to assign to the bounding box.
 The size will be limited to the maximum size allowed for this display but the center position will be the same as that of the rubber band.

 The Contour button in the "Set X/Y area from" box allows you to set the size and center of the bounding box to fit the current contour when you are masking the volume with the current contour (see below).
 When masking with the lasso in a Zap window, the button (now labeled Lasso) will fit the bounding box to the lasso.
 When masking with the current object, the button (now labeled Object) will set the X/Y area based on the extent of the current object over the selected Z range.
 This button is useful for recentering if you change the current contour or object or the center or size in Z.